Why was Tech Field Day created?

-Is this a storage event?
+Is there a theme for each event?

 How are the presenting sponsors selected?